Medically reviewed by C.H. Weaver M.D. Medical editor 6/2022

 More than half of all people diagnosed with cancer receive systemic therapy.
 For millions of people who have cancers that respond well to chemotherapy, this approach helps treat their cancer effectively, enabling them to enjoy full, productive lives.
 Furthermore, many side effects once associated with chemotherapy are now easily prevented or controlled, allowing many people to work, travel, and participate in many of their other normal activities while receiving chemotherapy.

-The goals of treatment with chemotherapy will depend largely on the type and stage of your cancer.
-If you’re currently undergoing or about to begin treatment with chemotherapy, you may want to understand the goals of your prescribed therapy.
+The goals of treatment with systemic treatment with chemotherapy, immunotherapy, and precision cancer medicines will depend largely on the type and stage of your cancer.
+If you’re currently undergoing or about to begin treatment you may want to understand the goals of your prescribed therapy.

-The three main goals of treatment with chemotherapy, as determined by cancer type and stage, are:
+The three main goals of treatment with systemic therapy, as determined by cancer type and stage, are:

 - To cure the cancer